-How do I enroll my adult into One Step Beyond?
+How do I enroll in One Step Beyond?

-To enroll your adult into One Step Beyond Arizona, you will need to contact Mike Smyth, Arrowhead/Creekside Campus Enrollment/ISP Coordinator or Christine Napoli, Surprise Campus Enrollment/ISP Coordinator.
-You will need to complete and bring a copy of the Enrollment Packet to your meeting.
+To enroll in One Step Beyond Arizona, you will need to contact Mike Smyth, Arrowhead/Creekside Campus Enrollment/ISP Coordinator, or Christine Napoli, Surprise Campus Enrollment/ISP Coordinator.
+You will need to complete and bring a copy of an Enrollment Packet to your meeting.

-To enroll your adult into One Step Beyond California, you will need to contact Madison Blanton, California Executive Director.
-You will need to complete and bring a copy of the Enrollment Packet to your meeting.
+To enroll in One Step Beyond California, you will need to contact David Gerow, CA ISP and Enrollment Specialist.
+You will need to complete and bring a copy of an Enrollment Packet to your meeting.

 Is there tuition or a cost to enroll into One Step Beyond?

-If your adult receives services through DDD/DES, the state of Arizona pays all enrollment fees for your adult.
-Once enrolled, parents are responsible for payment of optional community outings such as bowling or prepaid lunch options (daily lunch meals are $5.00).
+If you receive services through DDD/DES, the state of Arizona pays all enrollment fees.
+Once enrolled, you are responsible for payment for optional community outings such as bowling or prepaid lunch options.

-Can my member be transported home or to an appointment in the middle of the day?
+Can I be transported home or to an appointment in the middle of the day?

-No, if you would like your member to come home or leave program in the middle of the day it is up to the parent or guardian to provide transportation.
+No, if you would like to go home or leave the program in the middle of the day, it is up to you to coordinate alternative transportation.

-When providing transportation for other members we require written consent from that member’s parent or guardian prior to pick up.
+When providing transportation for other members, we ask for consent from that individual or their parent or guardian prior to pick up.

-How do I notify someone if my adult does not need transportation for a particular day?
+How do I notify someone if I do not need transportation for a particular day?

-We ask parents to call the Transportation Hotline as soon as they are aware of an upcoming absence.
+Please call the Transportation Hotline as soon as you are aware of an upcoming absence.

 Arrowhead/Creekside Transportation Number: 480-439-0508